RickTee/dirtool/README.md

 Button function on LMB and MMB atm, RMB will be for a popup menu.
 Buttons have styles which user can set in the prefs when its built.
 Window panes do nothing atm other then show home dir.

-Looking for some input on this.
+Looking for some input/assist on this if anyone is interested.

 Atm it runs, shows the left and right panes and 64 buttons.
 Initially it will create a default config file in your home dir /home/<name>/.dtool.cfg in ini format produced by QSettings.
 Running